mfurkan60/JavaScript-data-structures-in-7-days/README.md

 ## Day 2: Arrays

-In this section, we will delve into arrays, one of the most fundamental data structures in JavaScript.
+In this section, we will delve deeper into arrays, one of the most fundamental data structures in JavaScript.
 Arrays are ordered collections that can hold multiple values, allowing for efficient data storage and retrieval.
 We will explore various characteristics of arrays, such as their dynamic size, which enables them to grow or shrink as needed.
 Key operations such as addition (using methods like `push` and `unshift`), removal (using `pop` and `shift`), and traversal (using loops or methods like `forEach`) will be covered.
 We will also discuss common array methods, including `map`, `filter`, and `reduce`, which allow for powerful data manipulation and transformation.

 [More](https://github.com/mfurkan60/JavaScript-data-structures-in-7-days/tree/main/Day2_Arrays)